 Bruce Weber knows that Kansas State fans may not accept him right away.
 That much became clear when a small rally for another coaching candidate turned into a protest of his hiring.

 The Hoisington High School track and field team is led by returning Class 3A state champion Savannah Rose.

 JUNCTION CITY - Matt Moyd didn't shatter his personal best time of 15.03 in the 110-meter high hurdles.

 The Great Bend High School junior varsity softball team improved to 4-0 on the young season after sweeping Garden City 15-7, 15-3 in a doubleheader on Thursday afternoon at the City of Great Bend Sports Complex.

 SURPRISE, Ariz. - Alex Gordon went from a bust to busting the bank.

-LARNED - Larned High School has recognized its January Student Spotlights of the Month.
+LARNED - Larned High School has recognized its March Student Spotlights of the Month.

 Great Bend High School had its varsity boys' swim invitational tournament scheduled for Tuesday at Barton Community College's swimming pool.
 However, that has changed.